FREQUENTLY ASKED QUESTIONS

 The investment incentive (cash rebate) is a state subsidy given after the completion of the production of audiovisual works, when the costs of the investment plan have been audited.
 The rebate amounts to 40% of the eligible costs incurred in Greece.

 It is underlined that the amount of the state aid implemented by EKOME is not allotted in part during the production, nor in advance before the start of the production, but after the production has been completed.

-You may apply to EKOME all year long.
-Applications for state aid for audiovisual work production should be submitted at least 10 days before the beginning of the works (principal photography or post-production) in the Greek territory.
+You can apply to EKOME throughout the year.
+Applications for State aid for audiovisual works production may be submitted up to 10 days before the start of the production and/or post-production in Greece.

 Implementing body of the investment incentive plan is the producer or executive producer that submits an application to EKOME through the www.ependyseis.gr platform.

 In case of the executive producer, a written authorization is required from the producer(s) or co-producers granting them the right to submit the application.